 Drs Latha Satish MSc, PhD and Dr Sandeep Kathju MD, PhD at the Department of Plastic Surgery, University of Pittsburgh, USA have been collaborating for many years now to understand the pathophysiology and the gene expression changes that contribute to the progression and/or recurrence of Dupuytren’s contracture.
 Our previous data examining the global gene expression patterns of DD-derived fibroblasts versus control carpal tunnel (CT)-derived fibroblasts confirms that there are numerous differences in their transcriptomes (mRNA expression) even in in vitro culture, indicating a stable intrinsically distinct disease pathology for DD-cells.
 Recently, for the first time, we have described an animal model for Dupuytren’s disease at the physiologically relevant orthotopic location.
 We also showed that gene expression differences seen between CT- and DD-derived fibroblasts persisted even in in-vivo.
 Using the animal model that we have developed which shows increased evidence of fibrosis in the forepaw that received the DD cells compared to CT cells we are currently pursuing with novel therapeutic interventions to diminish the DD-dependent fibrosis.
 We are also in the process of refining the animal model to recapitulate the disease completely.
 Our research is being funded by Private Donor Donation, Department of Plastic Surgery and the Pittsburgh Foundation.

 At the Kennedy Institute of Rheumatology of the Oxford University, UK, a team led by Professor Jagdeep Nanchahal BSc, PhD, MBBS, FRCS, FRSC(plast) has started clinical trials for a revolutionary type of treatment.
-Ms J Swettenham Phd and RIDD trial manager provided us with this explanation:
+Dr Anne Francis RIDD trial manager provided us with this explanation:

 The RIDD trial is investigating whether injections of anti-TNF can help early stage Dupuytren’s disease.
-The trial has two parts- the first part is a dose response study in which patients with moderately advanced disease with finger contracture, who are due to have surgery to removed the diseases tissue, are given an injection of either anti-TNF or a placebo.
-The removed tissue is then examines at the labs in Oxford to see the effects of anti-TNF at different doses on the Dupuytren’s cells.
+The trial has two parts- the first part which is now completed was a dose response study in which patients with moderately advanced disease with finger contracture, who are due to have surgery to remove the diseased tissue,were given an injection of either anti-TNF or a placebo.
+The removed tissue is now being examined at the labs in Oxford to see the effects of anti-TNF at different doses on the Dupuytren’s cells.
 The second part of the trial is looking at whether anti-TNF slows or prevents the progression of Dupuytren’s in patients with early stage disease.
-The progression of the disease will be followed for 18 months and the trial team will be looking to see if people who have received anti-TNF therapy show regression of the nodules and whether they are less likely to need surgery.
+The progression of the disease will be followed for 18 months and the trial team will be looking to see if people who have received anti-TNF therapy slows or prevents the progression of the Dupuytren’s in patients with early stage disease.
 Anti-TNF therapies have a well-established safety profile and have been used worldwide for around twenty years to treat disorders such as rheumatoid arthritis and Crohn’s disease.